-- Increased pain, redness, and swelling
+- You have increased pain, redness, and swelling in the blister area.

-- Fever, chills, or body aches
+- You have a fever, chills, or body aches.

 Care for your blister:

-- Clean your blister as directed.
-Carefully remove your bandage.
+- Carefully remove your bandage to care for the area.
 If the bandage sticks to your blister, pour saline on it.
-This will help the bandage come off more easily and prevent further skin damage.
-Wash the blister area with soap or saline and water.
-Gently pat the area dry.
+This will help the bandage come off more easily and prevent more skin damage.

 Prevent another blister:

-Follow up with your healthcare provider as directed:
+Follow up with your doctor or dermatologist as directed:

 You may need to return to have your blister drained if it is large.
 Write down your questions so you remember to ask them during your visits.

-© 2016 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.